Track and Field Competition

 Records are calculated using the athletes age on the day of competing.

-Performances are eligible for Club Record status if they occur at Nowra Athletics Club Track and Field competition.
 If an athlete contests an event multiple times in one competition night, then only their first competition results will count for record-keeping practices.

 Long jump and triple jump records will be verified by checking that the spike is positioned at the mark that the athlete has made in the sand that is closest to the take-off board.